tldr-pages/tldr/pages/osx/icalbuddy.md

 # icalBuddy

-> Command line utility for printing events and tasks from the macOS calendar database.
+> Command-line utility for printing events and tasks from the macOS calendar database.
 > More information: <https://hasseg.org/icalBuddy/>.

 - Show events later today: